-- Develop an understanding of the earth's origin, composition, structures, tectonics and processes. - Develop an awareness of the extent to which our modern industrial society relies on geologic resources to maintain current standards of living. - Acquire an appreciation for the dual role of geologists in our society; this involves the maintenance of the resource base on which society depends, and the monitoring and limitation of the impact of resource extraction and consumption on the environment.
+- > Develop a basic understanding of the various types of geologic processes and the earth materials that they produce and modify through time. - Become familiar with the main physical and biological events that have been interpreted to have occurred during earth history, and the ever-changing nature of the planet. - > Develop an awareness of the extent to which our modern industrial society relies on geologic resources to maintain current standards of living. - Acquire an appreciation for the dual role of geologists in our society; this involves the maintenance of the resource base on which society depends, and the monitoring and limitation of the impact of resource extraction and consumption on the environment.